ros2/ros2_documentation/source/Tutorials/CreatingAROS2Package.rst

         creating ./my_package/test/test_pep257.py
         creating ./my_package/my_package/my_node.py

-You can see the automatically generated files that ament sets up a new package with.
+You can see the automatically generated files for the new package.

 4 Build a package
 ^^^^^^^^^^^^^^^^^